orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

+Movement but the graph needs to go around some body to be put behind them?
+Instead if through

 # Large Game Graphs
 Synced across regions (even planetary ones) "here is where this avatar was x ms/minutes ago".
 - (Hazy vs ) Can setup delay for the server: Only send my location packets after X.